-"To Build a Fire" by Jack London Quiz, Close Reading, and Vocabulary Games
+"To Build a Fire" by Jack London Quiz, Worksheets, Vocabulary Games, and Answer Keys

 sale

-Evaluate general reading comprehension, facilitate vocabulary development, and sharpen critical thinking skills with this bundle of materials for teaching Jack London's short story "To Build a Fire."
-A plot-based quiz, a close reading worksheet, a craft analysis exercise, a vocabulary application activity, a crossword puzzle, a word search game, the public domain narrative, and answer keys are provided.
-Materials are delivered in a zip file as Word Documents and PDFs.
+Evaluate general reading comprehension, facilitate vocabulary development, support analysis of characters and plot, and help high school students explore Jack London's use of literary elements with these worksheets and assessments for the short story "To Build a Fire."
+A plot-based quiz, a vocabulary application handout, a crossword puzzle, a word search game, a close reading inference worksheet, a literary craft analysis activity, and answer keys are included.
+Materials are delivered in editable Word Documents and printable PDF formats.
 (Alternatively, a Google Drive bundle option is available.)
 By engaging with these materials, students will:

 • Identify what the text states explicitly and implicitly